Kafva/kage/README.md

 ```

 ### iOS
-The stable rust toolchain is needed to build
+1. Download stable rust toolchain
 ```bash
 rustup target add --toolchain stable aarch64-apple-ios rustup target add --toolchain stable aarch64-apple-ios-sim
 ```
+2. Build from Xcode or with `xcodebuild`

 Unit tests can be ran from within Xcode, the tests expect the development
 server to be running on localhost